SimoSultan/ca-assignments/t2a1/README.md

 According to an answer on Quora by Mohammed Jahangir Hossain, it seems that Rails is used for the backend framework [2].

 Looking at the listed technologies used, there is a substantial amount going on here.
 My guess is that it would seem that React is probably for parts/most of the frontend of the main website as they are using MEAN for their tech stack, but they don't list Angular or Express.js.
 And using both SQL and NoSQL databases in MongoDB and MySQL.
-There is a large mix of technologies at play here and there doesn't seem to be an site expressing exactly how they all integrate with one another.
+There is a large mix of technologies at play here and there doesn't seem to be a

+233333333330  site expressing exactly how they all integrate with one another.

 <br>